-The engines first took flight on a British Airways (BA) trip between London Heathrow (LHR) and Dubai Airport (DXB).
-GE noted at the time that the engine was the most reliable in the industry with “a world-class dispatch reliability rate of 99.97%.”
+The engines first took flight on a British Airways (BA) trip between London Heathrow (LHR) and Dubai International Airport (DXB).
+GE noted at the time that the engine was the most reliable in the industry, with “a world-class dispatch reliability rate of 99.97%.”

-As of July of 2020, the manufacturer had surpassed 100 million flying hours on the engine.
+As of July 2020, the manufacturer had surpassed 100 million flying hours on the engine.

 GE90 to Remain a Force for the Future

-Commenting on the anniversary was Mike Kauffman, GE Aviation’s GE90 program who expressed pride over the engine’s successes and is hopeful for the future.
+Commenting on the 25th anniversary was Mike Kauffman, GE Aviation’s GE90 program manager, who at the time expressed pride over the engine’s successes and was hopeful for the future.

 The Important Presence of the GE90

-The GE9X will go beyond the GE90’s world record for the most powerful jet engine as it will provide 134,300 pounds of thrust, which is more than the GE90 at 127,900 pounds.
-With the new engine, General Electric has definitely thought about the successes of the GE90 and how it will prove successful on the 777X too.
+The GE9X surpasses the GE90’s world record for the most powerful jet engine, as it provides 134,300 pounds of thrust, which is more than the GE90’s 127,900 pounds.
+With the new engine, General Electric has definitely thought about the successes of the GE90 and how they will translate to the Boeing 777X.

-The GE90 was the largest jet engine, until being surpassed in January 2020 by its successor, with 110,000 lbf (490 kN).
+The GE90 was the largest jet engine until its successor surpassed it in January 2020 with 110,000 lbf (490 kN).
 While the GE9X has a 6 in (15 cm) wider fan than its predecessor, the GE90 is still more powerful than its successor.